CKschneid/react-corporate-dashboard/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Project Brief
 This app is part of a Udacity project.
-REstaurant Review app using React and Redux

 ## Available Scripts